ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/README.md

 ### Integrating the Helium Unity SDK

-Helium Unity SDK is distributed using the publich [npm registry](https://www.npmjs.com/search?q=com.chartboost) as such it is compatible with the Unity Package Manager (UPM).
+Helium Unity SDK is distributed using the public [npm registry](https://www.npmjs.com/search?q=com.chartboost) as such it is compatible with the Unity Package Manager (UPM).
 In order to add the Helium Unity SDK to your project, just add the following to your Unity Project's ***manifest.json*** file.

 ```json
   "dependencies": {